-Soraya Salhi, a solicitor in our Commercial & Technology team provides an overview on the recently approved EU Copyright Directive and what it means for the Internet.
+Charlotte Burroughs, a solicitor in our Commercial & Technology team provides an overview on the EU Copyright Directive and what it means for the Internet.

 The EU’s view is that this Directive will help those in creative industries (such as journalists, writers, singers and musicians) by giving them stronger rights and consequently greater leverage in negotiations with the large platforms publishing their content.
 At the same time the Directive recognises the importance of freedom of expression by allowing users to use existing works for the purposes of quotation, criticism, review, caricature and parody.

 However the Directive has been subject to much criticism, the main objection being that it will make it more difficult for websites to link to third party content.
 Such websites will need to obtain licences from the rights holders before publishing content and they will need to ensure that their users do not publish unauthorised content.

 Advocates against article 17 of the Directive have argued that: